iov-one/starnamed/scripts/genesis/MIGRATE.md

 ## Step 2 of 3: Setting up your `iov-mainnet-ibc` validator.

 On your validator node, follow the procedure [here](README.md).
 Expect `❌ BAD GENESIS FILE!` near the end of the procedure since the hash of the migrated genesis file is not yet known.
+Don't bother starting starnamed.service.

 **Make sure the private key of your validator for `iov-mainnet-2` matches your key for `iov-mainnet-ibc`.
 If you use an HSM you know how to do that.
 If you don't use an HSM then simply execute the following on your validator node**